AI-Matrix

 You can reverse the calculation of number values such as 3.1415926535... back into a set, including the golden ratio.
 You then can use the quantum matrix to show the pattern to any number.
 If you want to analyze single number values back into what it took to calculate the value, then the number analytics library will teach you the structure of numbers; see FL64 (Number analytics tool).

-All numbers have a place and an expression and meaning to reality itself.
-The number analytics library will go into detail and show the relationship of numbers to reality itself and how to use the quantum matrix to calculate any number value.
+All numbers have a place, an expression, and meaning in reality.
+The number analytics library will go into detail and show the relationship of numbers to reality and how to use the quantum matrix to calculate any number value.

 Can AI become self aware